Selected Educational Outcomes

 The department assesses the extent to which the program requirements create the desired outcomes by a variety of techniques.
 Examples of these assessments include the following:

-1. The capstone courses are used to assess student progress since taking Area F courses.
+1. The capstone courses are used to assess student progress since taking Core Field of Study courses.
 They determine if students have mastered effective oral and written communication skills, acquired critical analysis skills, and learned to use the library and technological resources in solving non-routine problems.
 Assessment methods include student projects and presentations.

 2. Student examinations and samples of student work are kept in the department and are examined by the faculty to assess student content knowledge.